ZPI-2023-IST/Documentation/source/modules/frontend.rst

 =================

 #.
 Provides interface for running and stopping RL experiments.
 #.
-Provides oncfirguration form, that allows to set up experiment parameters.
+Provides configuration form, that allows to set up train/test parameters.
 #.
 Provides interface for monitoring experiment progress.
 #.
 Provides site with list of experiments ran in test mode.
 #.
 Provides sites with logs, collected on backend.